Key Takeaways:

 Another means of fighting bacteria without promoting resistance involves the restoration of healthy gut flora.
 That is another way of saying replenishing the healthy balance of bacteria in your gut.

 Probiotics offer a proven way of achieving this.
 This therapy has been widely researched as a good strategy for dealing with infections and even with the effects of antibiotic use.
-The Clostridium difficile infection is an example of issues that probiotic therapy has repeatedly been shown capable of helping with.
+The Clostridium difficile infection is an example of issues that probiotic therapy has repeatedly been shown capable of help with.
 Researchers observed in a 10-year study at a community hospital in Canada that a probiotic blend given within 12 hours of taking an antibiotic prescription caused infection rates to drop from 18 cases per 10,000 patients to just over two cases per 10,000.

 Another group of researchers in China found that a probiotic mixture lowered the risk of diarrhea, including C. difficile-associated diarrhea (CDAD), in patients receiving antibiotics in a hospital.